-GILLETTE, WY - The American Diabetes Association has awarded Education Recognition to the Diabetes Center's Diabetes Self-Management Program at Campbell County Memorial Hospital for the next four years.
+GILLETTE, WY - The American Diabetes Association has awarded Education Recognition to the Diabetes Center's Diabetes Self-Management Program at Campbell County Health for the next four years.
 The program has been continuously recognized since June 2001.

 The Association's Education Recognition Certificate assures that education programs meet the National Standards for Diabetes Self-Management Education programs.
 These standard were developed and tested under the auspices of the National Diabetes Advisory Board in 1983 and were revised by the diabetes community in 1994 and 2000 and 2007.